 How do I apply?

 There is no need to complete a separate application form to be considered for a Queen Mary Global Excellence Scholarship.
 Students will be considered for an award on the basis of the information they provide in their online application to Queen Mary.
-Successful candidates will be informed of their award via email notification from the Science and Engineering Faculty Office.
+Successful candidates will be informed of their award via their applicant portal.

 - You must have achieved a UK First Class Bachelor’s degree or an overseas equivalent degree.
 Information on the comparability of international qualifications can be found on the Entry Requirements section under the listings for each programme in the course finder.
 Please note this information is only intended as a guide as the final decision on equivalency of overseas qualifications will be made by the Admissions Office at Queen Mary.